Healthcare has a language all its own. If you’re not exactly fluent, here are a few important translations:

 However, when you go out-of-network, a provider is not bound by a negotiated rate, and typically charges a higher amount.

 That’s where an “allowed amount” comes in.
-It’s the maximum amount Blue Shield of California (or MetLife for dental) will pay for a covered out-of-network service.
+It’s the maximum amount Blue Shield (or MetLife for dental) will pay for a covered out-of-network service.
 The plan will pay its share of coinsurance, based on the allowed amount.
 You will be responsible for your share of coinsurance plus any remaining balance due.

 Pro tip—before going out-of-network: Be sure to find out the allowed amount for a service, and ask your providers what they’re going to charge you.
 This will help to avoid surprises when your bills come in.